 - TensorFlow for training, online prediction, and batch prediction.
-See the guide to getting started with Tensorflow on Cloud ML Engine.
+See the guide to training and prediction with TensorFlow Estimator on AI Platform.

 - scikit-learn and XGBoost for training and online prediction.
-See how to get started with scikit-learn and XGBoost on Cloud ML Engine.
+See tutorials on using scikit-learn and XGBoost with AI Platform Prediction.

 Google Cloud Platform account

-You must have a GCP account with billing enabled and a project with Cloud Machine Learning Engine API enabled to use any of the cloud functionality of Cloud ML Engine.
-If you are new to GCP, read the overview of projects for more information.
+You must have a Google Cloud account with billing enabled and a project with the AI Platform Training and Prediction API enabled to use any of the cloud functionality of AI Platform Prediction.
+If you are new to Google Cloud, read the overview of projects for more information.